 SFAS No. 159 will be effective for fiscal years beginning after November 2007 with early adoption possible, but subject to certain requirements.
-We do not expect the adoption of SFAS 159 have a material impact on our consolidated financial statements.
+We do not expect the adoption of SFAS No. 159 to have a material impact on our consolidated financial statements.